Antonia Brenner: Biography

 Brenner was born Mary Clarke on December 1, 1926, to Joseph Clarke and Kathleen Mary Clarke.
 She was married and divorced twice, and had seven children, living in Beverly Hills, California.
-She has said that in 1969 she had a dream that she was a prisoner at Calvary and about to be executed, when Jesus appeared to her and offered to take her place.
+She has said that in 1969 she had a dream that she was a prisoner at Calvary and about to be executed, when Jesus Christ appeared to her and offered to take her place.
 She refused his offer, touched him on the cheek, and told him she would never leave him, no matter what happens to her.
 At some point in the 1970s, she chose to devote her life to the Church, in part because of this dream.

-As an older, divorced woman, Clarke was banned by church rules from joining any religious order, so she went about her work on her own.
-She founded an order for those in her situation: the Eudist Servants of the Eleventh Hour.
+As an older, divorced woman, Clarke wasn't accepted as a candidate by a religious order or congregation, so she founded an institute for those in her situation: the Eudist Servants of the Eleventh Hour.

 In 1983, Brenner received the Golden Plate Award of the American Academy of Achievement.
 In 2003 her religious community was formally approved by Rafael Romo Munoz, Bishop of the Diocese of Tijuana.
 On September 25, 2009, she received the Peace Abbey Courage of Conscience Award, presented at the Joan B. Kroc School of Peace Studies at the University of San Diego.

-In addition to her normal work involving the prisoners, she negotiated an end to a riot.
-She also persuaded the jail administrators to discontinue prisoner incarceration in substandard cells known as the tumbas (tombs).
+In addition to her work involving the detainees, she negotiated an end to a prison riot.
+She also persuaded the jail administrators to discontinue prisoner incarceration in substandard cells known as the tumbas ("tombs").